 - If you’re processing in a card-present environment, always capture a signed receipt with a full description of goods sold or services rendered.
 These will prove valuable in the chargeback arbitration and will likely tip the scales in your favor.

 - If you’re processing in a card-not-present environment, always check for fraud!
 Many chargebacks are caused by fraud.
 Set your AVS and CVV filters, as well as your Daily Velocity filter and your Transaction Limit filters.
-These can save you a lot of headache down the line.
+These can save you a lot of headaches down the road.

 Visa Chargeback Guide